akazukin5151/koneko/README.md

 * Fixed clearing the cache not working
 * Added -v/--version option
 * Added --help option
+* noprint option renamed to print_info (in the affirmative), and True by default (if no key or setting found)

 #### Internal code
 * Added lots of tests